mrumka/pip-templates-microservice-dotnet/README.md

 ﻿# Pip Sample Beacons Application

-A simple Pip Sample Beacons application that serves two purposes:
+A simple Pip Sample Beacons Application that serves two purposes:
-- It is used as the default app template when creating new projects
+- It can be used as the template when creating new projects
-- It is a reference for building and publishing custom PIP Templates
+- It is a reference for building and publishing custom microservices

-This template has dependencies to the:
-* <a href="https://github.com/pip-services/pip-services-commons-dotnet">Pip Commons</a>
-* <a href="http://github.com/pip-services3-dotnet/pip-services3-components-dotnet">Pip Components</a>
-* <a href="http://github.com/pip-services3-dotnet/pip-services3-container-dotnet">Pip Container</a>
-* <a href="http://github.com/pip-services3-dotnet/pip-services3-data-dotnet">Pip Data</a>
-* <a href="http://github.com/pip-services3-dotnet/pip-services3-rpc-dotnet">Pip MongoDb</a>
-* <a href="http://github.com/pip-services3-dotnet/pip-services3-mongodb-dotnet">Pip Rpc</a>
+The microservice contains list of beacons where each becaon have basic information and absolute location.

 The microservice currently supports the following deployment options:
-* Deployment platforms: Standalone Process, Seneca
+* Deployment platforms: Standalone Process, Docker
-* External APIs: HTTP/REST, Seneca
+* External APIs: HTTP/REST
-* Persistence: Flat Files, MongoDB
+* Persistence: Memory, Flat Files, MongoDB
+* Logging, Maintaining

 <a name="links"></a> Quick Links:
 * [Download Links](doc/Downloads.md)